RottenThunder/Project-Ember/README.md

 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

 ### Day 13 (27/10/2021)
-- Commit "Linux Support (Maybe)"
-    - Added a way for the engine to make a window on linux.
-I have not tried it out on linux though
-    - General quality of life changes
-    - Binaries are now being commited
 - Commit "Input Polling"
     - Added a way for the engine to poll input from user
     - Made Ember Key Codes and Mouse Codes (for now they are the same as the glfw key and mouse codes)
 - Commit "Release Version of Binaries"
     - The Release Version of the Binaries are now being commited

+### Day 14 (28/10/2021)
+- Commit "Maths"
+    - Added maths support for the engine using a library called glm
+    - glm's library can be found [here](https://github.com/g-truc/glm)